 Alpha brain waves (7 – 13 Hz) are helpful for quieting a busy mind, inducing creativity, a daydreaming state of mind, or the “flow state” referenced by Mihaly Csikszentmihalyi.
 When you create alpha waves, you can more easily stay present – these are the brainwaves of the “now” moment.

 Gamma brain waves (38 – 42 Hz) are brainwaves that oscillate at the highest frequency and indicate that the whole brain is lit up with cross-communication across many different neural pathways.
 Gamma brain waves were originally overlooked by researchers and just called the “white noise of the brain” until further inspection revealed that gamma waves give way to feelings of universal love, altruism and higher states of consciousness and bliss.
 Researchers still don’t know exactly how the brain manages to make gamma waves, but it is known that experienced meditators make gamma waves with ease.

 How Can You Alter Your State Right Now?

-There are several ways to immediately alter your state of consciousness, I’ve shared many practical methods to reach the state of awareness in my books, Soul Restructuring, Cellular Activation, and also in How to Break Your Identification with Emotional Trauma in 10 Days.
+There are several ways to immediately alter your state of consciousness, I’ve shared many practical methods to reach the state of awareness in my books, Soul Restructuring, Cellular Activation, True Self Perception and also in How to Break Your Identification with Emotional Trauma in 10 Days.